go-masonry/docu-web/content/fx/pattern/_index.md

 3. Use the generated mock in your tests.
    {{%alert warning%}}Remember not to call a real Notifier Constructor{{%/alert%}}

-Mortar includes mocks of all of it Interfaces in their respective directories, for example a [Logger](https://github.com/go-masonry/mortar/tree/master/interfaces/log/mock) mock.
+Mortar includes mocks of all of its interfaces in their respective directories, for example a [Logger](https://github.com/go-masonry/mortar/tree/master/interfaces/log/mock) mock.

 You can find several test examples [here](https://github.com/go-masonry/mortar-demo/blob/master/workshop/app/controllers/workshop_test.go).